maximpenner/DECT-NR-Plus-Link-Level-Simulation/README.md

 - [ ] implement basic MIMO algorithms for N<sub>SS</sub> > 1
 - [ ] residual STO estimation based on STF and DRS
 - [ ] residual CFO estimation based on STF and DRS
-- [ ] transform project into Matlab toolbox
+- [ ] transform into Matlab toolbox

 ## BER and PER Performance References